 Kindergarten health forms are distributed to the parents before registration.
-These should be returned BEFORE school starts.
+These should be returned BEFORE school starts, or as soon as possible thereafter.
 All students of our school must be properly immunized.
 This is State Law.
 The Franklin Health Department assists us to insure that this law is carried out.